rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ### Multiple environments

-Another advantage of a separate CI server is that you can make sure your code works in an environment that you don't have access to on your development machine.
+Another advantage of a dedicated CI server is that you can make sure your code works in an environment that you don't have access to on your development machine.